Lucent Technologies: Murray Hill facility

+The Murray Hill facility in New Providence, New Jersey was the global headquarters for Lucent Technologies.
+There was a cricket field in the grounds.

 The Murray Hill anechoic chamber, built in 1940, is the world's oldest wedge-based anechoic chamber.
 The interior room measures approximately 30 ft high by 28 ft wide by 32 ft deep.
 The exterior concrete and brick walls are about 3 ft thick to keep outside noise from entering the chamber.
 The chamber absorbs over 99.995% of the incident acoustic energy above 200 Hz.
 At one time the Murray Hill chamber was cited in the Guinness Book of World Records as the world's quietest room.
-It is possible to hear the sounds of skeletal joints and heart beats very prominently.

-The Murray Hill facility was the global headquarters for Lucent Technologies.
-The Murray Hill facility also has the largest copper-roof in the world.
-When Lucent Technologies was experiencing financial troubles in 2000 and 2001, one out of every three fluorescent lights was turned off in the facility.
-The same was done in the Naperville, Illinois, and Allentown, Pennsylvania, facilities for a while.
-The facility had a cricket field and featured a nearby station from which enthusiasts could control RC airplanes and helicopters.